Teja20510143/Radhamma-AI/README.md

 # Radhamma-AI
-this is my first Git repository
+This is my first Git Repository.
+Author-Radhmma